Fredy Hirsch: Legacy

 According to postwar testimonies, Hirsch was "a man of extraordinary courage" and "for the children a God", although some of his adult colleagues dismissed him as arrogant, shallow, dictatorial, or vain.
 The gymnasium in Aachen that he attended renamed its cafeteria the "Fredy-Hirsch-AG" in 2016 to commemorate his 100th birthday.
 At a commemoration ceremony in the Aachen synagogue on the one hundredth anniversary of Hirsch's birth, Lord Mayor Marcel Philipp stated that Hirsch was "one of the most important sons of the city, if not the best known".
 Nina Weilová, who survived the Theresienstadt family camp as a young teenager, said that "There was no one who was so self-sacrificing and devoted himself to the children as much as he did."
 Czech Jewish harpsichordist Zuzana Růžičková worked as a teacher's assistant at the children's barracks at Auschwitz and credited Hirsch for saving her life.
 Many years later, she helped organize a monument for him.
 At the dedication, she said, "We Jews have no saints, but we have 'tzadikim'—the word could be translated as 'righteous' or 'decent'.
 Fredy Hirsch was a man, he had his faults, he was not a saint, but he was righteous—a tzadik—and so we hope that when the last of us who knew him have passed away, future generations will stand before this tablet and say: 'He must have been a good, brave and beautiful person'."

 In 2008, a stolperstein for Hirsch was laid outside Richardstraße 7 in Aachen.
 In 2023, it was moved to Martin-Luther-Straße 7.

 Hirsch was the subject of the 2016 documentary Heaven in Auschwitz, which featured the accounts of thirteen survivors of Theresienstadt and Auschwitz.
 He was also featured in the 2017 Israeli documentary "Dear Fredy" by Rubi Gat.
 According to Dirk Kämper, Hirsch's role was marginalized after the war because of his homosexuality.
 In communist Czechoslovakia, his German ethnicity and Zionism made him an unacceptable hero.
 Historian Anna Hájková, investigating the relationship between Hirsch and Mautner, writes that theirs was "one of the rare queer life stories that can be reconstructed for the Nazi era".
 Hirsch is the rare exception to the absent or anonymous gay Holocaust victim because he worked with children and teenagers, who lived long enough to tell the truth about him.

 On 11 February 2021 Google celebrated his 105th birthday with a Google Doodle.
-The Doodle was displayed in Germany, Czechia, Slovakia and Israel.
+The Doodle was displayed in Germany, Czech Republic, Slovakia and Israel.